Skip to Content

 It also has a farm shop, where you can pick up a host of lavender products, including sachets, bath salts and natural soaps.

-We first stumbled upon it bicycling the island.
+We first stumbled upon Fernwood Dock bicycling around the island.
 You could say it’s one of the “Salt Spring Island secrets” (though it’s not a secret to locals).

 10) Soak up the sun at Vesuvius Beach

-Vesuvius Bay is a popular family beach, with the island’s warmest ocean water.
+This popular family beach has the island’s warmest ocean water.
 The wide beach is very shallow and the bay is calm, making it an ideal spot for swimming.

 Facing west, the beach is a heat trap.